eduwass/docker-nginx-php-git/README.md

 ```
 ## Special Git Features
 You'll need some extra ENV vars to enable this feature.
 These are ```GIT_EMAIL``` and ```GIT_NAME```.
 This allows git to be set up correctly and allow the following commands to work.

+### docker-hook - Git Webhook

+`docker-hook` is preconfigured to listen to incoming HTTP requests on port 8555

+All you have to do is setup the **GIT_HOOK_TOKEN** env var, and any requests to `http://yourdomain:8555/<GIT_HOOK_TOKEN>` will trigger a Git pull

+More info on how it works here: [schickling/docker-hook](https://github.com/schickling/docker-hook)

 ### Push code to Git
 To push code changes made within the container back to git simply run:
 ```